hydephp/develop/README.md

 This monorepo project is **highly experimental** and **unstable**!

-## RM-branches
+## About readonly mirror branches

-The RM branches are Readonly Mirrors and contain the root repositories that split out from the monorepo.
+The readonly mirror branches contain the root repositories that split out from the monorepo.

 These branches are still master/development branches and may be unstable.
 Changes to them are propagated when the monorepo has pushes, regardless of if the tests pass or not.